-alert ssh any any -> any any (msg:"match SSH protocol version"; ssh.proto; content:"2.0"; sid:1000010;) The example above matches on SSH connections with SSH version 2.0.
+alert ssh any any -> any any (msg: "match SSH protocol version"; ssh.proto; content: "2.0"; sid:1000010;)

-8.18.2 ssh.software
+The example above matches on SSH connections with SSH version 2.0.

-Match on the software string from the SSH banner. ssh.software is a sticky buffer, and can be used as fast pattern.
+7.16.2 ssh.software

-ssh.software replaces the previous keyword names: ssh_software & ssh.softwareversion.
-You may continue to use the previous name, but it's recommended that rules be converted to use the new name.
+Match on the software string from the SSH banner. ssh.software is a sticky buffer, and can be used as fast pattern. ssh.software replaces the previous keyword names: ssh\software & ssh.softwareversion.
+You may continue ssh.software;